cambrad3/cambrad3.github.io/index.md

 <img src="https://www.dropbox.com/s/i2y8u7ndwolg919/carrer.PNG?raw=1">

 We can see that the distribution of win shares is skewed to the right.
 This makes sense since The very good NBA players have very high win shares.
-For example, the win shares leader of our data set is Karl Malone, with 234 win shares.
+For example, the win shares leader of our data set is **Karl Malone**, with 234 win shares.
 So, it’s an elite status to have a high win shares.

-Furthermore, by comparing the 2 charts, we realize that the range of career winshares is lot bigger than the rookie winshares.
-This makes sense since the career winshare values are created by adding the winshares of a player during their career.
+Furthermore, by comparing the 2 charts, we realize that the range of career win shares is lot bigger than the rookie win shares.
+This makes sense since the career win share values are created by adding the win shares of a player during their career.
 This observation resulted in our approach to take into consideration the “duration” of career, while calculating winshares.

-We have calculated the correlation of all the attributes with the WinShares.
-This plot shows the attributes that are highly correlated with the WinShares.
+We have calculated the correlation of all the attributes with the career win shares.
+This plot shows the attributes that are highly correlated with this metric.

 <img src="https://www.dropbox.com/s/reiwgr5vha7i6af/Screen%20Shot%202019-11-11%20at%209.02.13%20PM.png?raw=1">